M-J-MikeGreen/Transformer-viewer/README.md

 _____________________________________________________________________________________________________________________________________________________
 #support

--this gui has only tested on Qwen3-Embedding-0.6B,for the limitation of the oowner's comuter storatage and time,
+-this gui has only tested on Qwen3-Embedding-0.6B,because of  the limitation of the oowner's comuter storatage and time,this version isn't completed.

 -this gui hasn't tested on other huge model and hasn't adapted for other language except for Chinese.